ShoeBox-Electronics/Sole-OS/docs/address_map.md

 `LIBNAME_USECASE  = $XXXX ; LIBNAME  ; My use case for this address ; Y bytes (if it's a start pointer)`
 `CHIPNAME_USECASE = $ZZZZ ; CHIPNAME ; My use case for this address`

+Below is an example address map, with the current one [here](https://github.com/ShoeBox-Electronics/Sole-OS/blob/main/address_map.asm):
 ```
 ; LCD: lib/lcd.asm
 ; Math: lib/math.asm